ealtili/HowToRespondVirusSpread/README.md

 - **STAY HOME, SOCIAL DISTANCE, PERSONAL AND FACILITY HYGIENE, DO NOT STOCKPILE, ASSIST ELDERLY PEOPLE FOR THEIR NEEDS etc.**
 - **QUARANTINE 14 DAYS IF YOU ARE TRAVELLING FROM ABROAD OR RISK AREA**
 - **QUARANTINE YOURSELF IF YOU HAVE ANY FEVER, COUGH OR SHORTNESS OF BREATH etc.**
-- **FIRST CALL YOUR PHYSICIAN OR EMERGENCY MEDICAL LINE IF YOU HAVE SYMPTOMS DON&#39;T GO TO MEDICAL FACILITIES BY YOUSELF LET THEM GIVE YOU THE GUIDELINES AND PICK YOU UP**
+- **FIRST CALL YOUR PHYSICIAN OR EMERGENCY MEDICAL LINE IF YOU HAVE SYMPTOMS DO NOT GO TO MEDICAL FACILITIES BY YOUSELF LET THEM GIVE YOU THE GUIDELINES AND PICK YOU UP**

 ### **Incident Response Plan**